helidon-io/helidon-build-tools/build-cache-maven-plugin/README.md

 - attached artifacts
 - recorded executions with their effective configuration

-The state if saved to `target/state.xml`, if present it is loaded by the extension and used to restore the project state and detect execution duplicates.
-The extension also uses a combined "cache archive file" to save and load all the files needed to fast-forward builds.
+The state is saved to `target/state.xml`.
+If the file exists at the start of a build, the state is loaded and used to restore the "build context" and to detect execution duplicates.
+A combined "cache archive file" may also be created to save and load all the files needed to fast-forward builds.

 The state is invalidated when the project files are changed.
-Changes are detected by looking at the most recent `last-modified` file attribute, or by using checksums.
+Changes are detected by looking at the most recent `last-modified` file attribute, or by using MD5 checksums.
 When the state is not available, the life-cycle is not modified.

 ### Limitations